 “Not only is this beneficial for our current teams, but it also helps us to stand out from the crowd when we’re recruiting.
 We’ve seen a definite uptick in the numbers of people signing up for our vacancy notifications; our latest role posting on recruitment sites has had to be pulled early due to the high quantity of respondents.”

-For more information and resources for making your own move to a 4-day week, visit our 4-day week page.
+For more information and resources for making your own move to a 4-day working week, visit our 4-day week page.